 Endowed and annual scholarships are funded by individual and group donations and are made available to eligible students according to each scholarship's guidelines.
 An application for these scholarships is required to be considered.
-Applications will be accepted through mid-March each year.
 Scholarship recipients are selected by the ECCC Scholarship Committee unless stated otherwise.
 The award amount for endowed scholarships is based upon earnings from the endowment corpus.
 The award amount for annual scholarships is stated in the scholarship criteria.
 Grade point averages are calculated on a 4.0 scale.
 Complete scholarship descriptions are available in the ECCC Foundation, Inc. office.